andrew-drogalis/FX-Order-Management/README.md

 ### Downloading Dependencies

 Please see a link to required dependencies [below](#Dependencies).
 If you are in Linux, Boost & OpenSSL & libsecret can be installed with the following commands below.
-Since this repository has been built and tested on a Linux system, please open up an issue if there are any conflicts with Windows or Mac OS.

 ```
     Fedora: